stride3d/stride-docs/en/manual/scenes/index.md

 # Scenes

 **Scenes** are loadable containers that hold a collection of entities.
-They can be used for creating levels or splitting off sections of your game into dynamically loaded sections for optimized performance.
+They can be used for creating levels or splitting your game into dynamically loaded sections for optimized performance.

 ## Sub-scenes